How Much Does It Cost To Start Beekeeping? (Updated for 2023 Season)

 Many newbies start with one colony.
 If you do everything right and nothing out of your control goes wrong, you may never need to buy another bee.
 Don’t bet on it.

-Things happen and there is a chance you will lose a colony for some reason.
-We highly recommend starting out with 2 colonies to increase your odds of not having to start over completely in your second year if it’s within your budget.
-However, we realize this significantly impacts your cost to start beekeeping so make sure you can afford it.
+Things happen, and there is a chance you will lose a colony for some reason.
+We highly recommend starting with two colonies to increase your odds of not having to start over completely in your second year if it’s within your budget.
+However, we realize this significantly impacts your cost of starting beekeeping, so make sure you can afford it.

-You can get buy bees in two main formats:
+You can buy bees in two main formats:

 • A bee nuc, or nucleus colony, is a small colony that’s already started.
-The nuc is a mini-hive often consisting of 5 frames with a queen, bees, nectar, comb, etc. Nucs are more expensive than packages as they include frames and require more time and effort to create.
-If available and affordable, get a local nuc of bees that were overwintered.
+A nuc is a mini-hive, often consisting of 5 frames with a queen, bees, nectar, comb, etc. Nucs are more expensive than packages as they include frames and require more time and effort to create.
+If available and affordable, get a nuc of locally raised bees.
 This might improve your gene pool and increase the odds of the colony surviving the next winter.

 Installing A New Bee Package